vlaurencena/full-stack-app_save-up/README.md

 This is Save Up, a full-stack app built with React (frontend) and Strapi (backend).

+## Description

+This is an app that helps you keep track of your expenses and savings.
+You can also access resources to learn how to sava many, which are exclusive to Save Up users.

+It still has a basic functionality.
+In the future, it should also have:
+* Possibility to edit/delete entries.
+* Register new user form.
+* Rensponsive design.
+* Set and track saving related objectives.

 ## Getting started

 To run this project on your machine, please follow these steps.